RNA-seq-workshop

 show_rownames = FALSE,

 That looks pretty good.
-We can see that there are two clusters of genes: those expressed higher in the spaceflight condition, and those higher expressed in the ground_control condition.
-We can ask tidyheatmaps to gather genes into such clusters by adding the kmeans_k argument:
+We can see that there are two clusters of genes: those expressed higher in the aba condition with respect to control, and those higher expressed in the aba condition with respect to control.
+We can ask tidyheatmaps to add a little gap between these two clusters by adding cutree_rows = 2 as an argument.

 R